risingwavelabs/risingwave-docs/versioned_docs/version-1.7/guides/dbeaver-integration.md

 ## Prerequisites

 - Ensure that DBeaver is installed.
 To download DBeaver, see the [DBeaver download page](https://dbeaver.io/download/).
+Please make sure that your DBeaver version is at least [v23.3.4](https://dbeaver.io/2024/02/04/dbeaver-23-3-4/).

 - Install and start RisingWave.
 For instructions on how to get started, see the [Quick start guide](/get-started.md).